raoul2000/yii2-workflow/guide/workflow-source.md

 ## Implementing Your Own Workflow source

-You can implement your own Workflow Source Component by implementing the `\raoul2000\workflow\source\IWorkflowSource` interface.
+You can create your own Workflow Source Component by implementing the `\raoul2000\workflow\source\IWorkflowSource` interface.